InsMapper: Exploring Inner-instance Information for Vectorized HD Mapping: Related Work

-The road element detection task was initially a subtask of BEV detection \citep{philion2020lift,ng2020bev,li2022bevformer,liu2023bevfusion}.
-Recently, given the importance of HD maps, several works have focused on directly optimizing HD map detection \citep{li2021hdmapnet,xu2022centerlinedet,xie2023mv,mi2021hdmapgen,liu2022vectormapnet,liao2022maptr,shin2023instagram,qiao2023online,can2021topology}.
-However, most of these works either involve offline HD map creation \citep{xie2023mv,xu2022centerlinedet} or only detect one specific road element \citep{qiao2023online,can2021structured,can2021topology}.
-HDMapNet \citep{li2021hdmapnet} is considered the first work specifically designed for multiple road element detection (i.e., road boundary, lane split and pedestrian crossing).
+\mypara{HD map detection.} HD map detection was initially a subtask of BEV detection \cite{philion2020lift,ng2020bev,li2022bevformer,liu2023bevfusion,li2023bi}.
+Recently, given the importance of HD maps, several works have directly focused on HD map detection \cite{can2021topology,li2021hdmapnet,mi2021hdmapgen,liu2022vectormapnet,liao2022maptr,xu2022centerlinedet,xie2023mv,shin2023instagram,qiao2023online}.
+However, most of these works either involve offline HD map creation \cite{xu2022centerlinedet,he2022lane,xie2023mv} or only detect one specific road element \cite{can2021topology,can2021structured,qiao2023online}.
+HDMapNet \cite{li2021hdmapnet} is considered to be the first work specifically designed for multiple road element detection.
 However, HDMapNet outputs rasterized results, requiring complicated hand-crafted post-processing to obtain vectorized HD maps.
-To address these issues, VectorMapNet \citep{gao2020vectornet} first proposed directly detecting vectorized HD maps on-the-fly.
+To address this issue, VectorMapNet \cite{liu2022vectormapnet} is believed to be the first work detecting vectorized HD maps in real-time.
 However, it consists of two stages, and its efficiency is significantly impacted by sequential operations.
-In contrast, MapTR \citep{liao2022maptr} employs deformable DETR \citep{zhu2020deformable} to design an end-to-end vector map detection model, which greatly simplifies the pipeline and delivers better detection performance.
-However, it does not investigate the correlation between points, limiting further improvements.
+In contrast, MapTR \cite{liao2022maptr} uses deformable DETR \cite{zhu2020deformable} to design an end-to-end vectorized HD map detection model, which greatly simplifies the pipeline and delivers better detection performance.
+Some recent works further improve the performance of MapTR \cite{liao2023maptrv2,ding2023pivotnet,qiao2023end}.
+Among them, MapTR-V2 achieves state-of-the-art performance on vectorized HD map detection, but it still overlooks and does not investigate the inner-instance correlations between points, limiting further improvements.